 The Top 9 People Most Likely to Suffer From Vitamin D Deficiency

 Vitamin deficiency is what happens when your body lacks certain vitamins to keep your body working at its best.
-Of all the vitamins it needs, though, Vitamin D is a curious one.
+Out of all of the vitamins it needs, though, Vitamin D is a curious one.
 For starters, Vitamin D is absolutely essential to your overall health.
 It is what allows your body to absorb calcium and ensure that your bones are healthy.

 This essential vitamin keeps your bones strong from the beginning stages of your life, up until old age.
 Children who lack enough vitamin D are at risk of having soft bones, and adults who do not have sufficient vitamin D in their systems suffer from fragile bones, more commonly known as osteoporosis.

 It seems easy enough to get vitamin D, especially if you live in a place that is sunny — sun exposure is one of the greatest ways to give your body the vitamin D it needs.